tudorpintea999/roll-op/docs/port-config.md

 We do not enable the pprof server in any config, but it listens on the 6060 port by default.

-# OP Doc Port Assigment
+# OP Doc Port Assignment

 When following [the OP stack "Getting Started" guide][getting-started], the following ports are used:
 (The L1 and L2 engine ports are inverted, and the other components are numbered differently.)